SimonCropp/Delta/readme.source.md

 [![NuGet Status](https://img.shields.io/nuget/v/Delta.svg?label=Delta)](https://www.nuget.org/packages/Delta/)
 [![NuGet Status](https://img.shields.io/nuget/v/Delta.EF.svg?label=Delta.EF)](https://www.nuget.org/packages/Delta.EF/)

-Delta is an opinionated approach to implementing a [304 Not Modified](https://www.keycdn.com/support/304-not-modified)
+Delta is an approach to implementing a [304 Not Modified](https://www.keycdn.com/support/304-not-modified) leveraging SqlServer change tracking

 The approach uses a last updated timestamp from the database to generate an [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag).
 All dynamic requests then have that ETag checked/applied.

 This approach works well when the frequency of updates is relatively low.
 In this scenario, the majority of requests will leverage the result in a 304 Not Modified being returned and the browser loading the content its cache.

-Effectively consumers will always receive the most current data, while the load on the server remains very low.
+Effectively consumers will always receive the most current data, while the load on the server remains low.

 **See [Milestones](../../milestones?state=closed) for release notes.**